AlexBM173/apb86_C1/docs/source/index.rst

       Merge changes between branches

-   Python packages: Intialisation and file structure
+   Python package intialisation and file structure

       What is a Python package?